Skip to main content

 Ensure that the script, user, or terminal window used to create and access your JWT token has the permissions it needs.
 Windows users may need to run command windows as Administrator.

-Configure execution node
+Configure an execution node

 Your execution node needs to expose a new port and then use the JWT token to authenticate your beacon node's connection to that port.